Florida Unemployment Escalation w/Rep. Eskamani (Updated April 12, 2022)

 ➡️➡️➡️➡️ Here is the link to DEO’s new Help Center ⬅️⬅️⬅️⬅️

 The DEO recommends all inquiries be submitted only once per issue to help expedite assistance on cases and the processing of payments.
 If you are experiencing a new issue since your last submission to the DEO Help Center, please submit a new entry to reenter the help queue.
-The DEO has told us that locked accounts via their Help Center should be solved within days but other inquiries could take upwards of three weeks to be resolved.
+The DEO has told us that locked accounts via their Help Center should be solved within days but other inquiries could take upwards of three weeks or more to be resolved.

 🚨🚨 If your case is urgent, please call our Legislative Office at 407–228–1451.
 We are open and constantly intaking calls and calling people back Monday through Friday, 9:00am — 5:00pm.
 If we are unable to pick up the phone please leave us a voicemail. 🚨🚨